SCons Build Script Generator¶

 Choose the correct profile

 When debugging, make sure to select the correct compilation profile.
+The

-compiled with the release profile, since that's the default.
+with the release profile, since that's the default.
+First try to scons

-, and if that doesn't help, compile
+, and if that doesn't help, compile and scons

-and scons program profile=debug
+program profile=debug

-and try scons gdb profile=debug
+and try scons debug profile=debug

 again.

-scons postmortem¶
+scons debug-remote¶

 (* only ARM Cortex-M targets)